gbrunner/developing-with-imagery/Week 4/README.md

 These scenarious will demonstrate how you can write custom analysis functions.

+1. A Band ratio runction that works on a multiband raster or mosaic (BandRatio.py)
+2. A pixel percentile calculation that finds the median pixel value from a stack of rasters over time (LandsatPixelPercentile.py)

 ## Conclusion
 Demonstrate Landsat OLI pixel percentil raster function.